-There a number of standardized Medigap Plans out there, around 10 and 12 depending on your state.
-The important thing is to understand that, with the exception of the Medigap Select plans (which we don’t recommend), these are standardized plans that have the same network of doctors as Medicare.
+There are a number of standardized Medigap Plans out there, around 10 and 12 depending on your state.
+The important thing is to understand that with the exception of the Medigap Select plans (which we don’t recommend), these are standardized plans that have the same network of doctors as Medicare.

-The vast majority of all new Senior65 Medigap members select Plan G due to the price and benefits offered.
-That being said we have included links to every plan available so you can check them out for yourself.
+The vast majority of all new Senior65 Medigap members are currently selecting Plan G (even though the overall percentage is significantly lower) due to the price and benefits offered.
+That being said, we have included links to every plan available so you can check them out for yourself.
 Click on any plan below to see details of what is exactly covered.

 Plan A 1% of total enrollment*